palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 	* Command characters need some delay before and after to pass from PC to target uC
 * streamingData
 	* Device radio expects to get 31 bytes in each data packet from the uC
-	* After 1 second of no transmission, Device and Host will revert to **1**streamingData mode
+	* After 1 second of no transmission, Device and Host will revert to **!**streamingData mode
 	* Command characters can be sent from PC following timing protocol above

 ### Binary Format